crykn/gdx-wiki/wiki/html5-backend-and-gwt-specifics.md

   * Some drawings (eg. lines) are antialiased which is not always wanted.
 If you need non-antialiased lines, you can [draw it pixel by pixel](https://github.com/libgdx/libgdx/issues/6019#issuecomment-702916344) or use FrameBuffer with a ShapeRenderer to achieve it.
 * WebGL 1.0 is used and has its own limitations compared with OpenGL or GLES, among them:
   * NPOT (non power of two) textures are not supported with MipMap filters and/or Repeat wrapping.
-  * Gdx.graphics.supportsExtension(...) should be called for each extension prior to enabling it in shaders
+  * Gdx.graphics.supportsExtension(...) should be called for each extension prior to enabling it in shaders.
-* Some libGDX extensions are not supported or require additional libraries :
+* Some libGDX extensions are not supported or require additional libraries:
   * Bullet
   * Freetype requires https://github.com/intrigus/gdx-freetype-gwt